 Notes

 How do you use Green Chiles?
-If you love Chile Peppers as much as we do here’s a great line-up of Hatch Chile recipes.
+If you love Chile Peppers as much as we do here’s a great line-up of Recipes with Green Chilis.

 - Baked Avocado and Scrambled Egg Breakfast Burritos with Green Chile Gravy